 Please be sure to say "ahoy"

 if you see me at the boat show.
-I'd like that.
+I would like that.

 Every single storage space on